Adam Fieled (Plymouth Meeting, Pennsylvania, USA): "Into the Dawn"

 from Moody’s Pub in Andersonville to her pad,

-set in an obscure part of the Loop— the mystery
+placed in an obscure part of the Loop— the mystery,

-from Indiana, with a taste for avant-garde lit,
+from Indiana, with a religious calling to avant-garde lit,

-& blonde goddess to boot— who had fallen
+& blonde goddess to boot— who had, by the fateful night,

 covering the plush, green-toned flat symbolically,

-as I imagine them— the good book & the good
+as I imagine them— the good book & the racket

 penned for her.
-That, I believe, is the holy
+That, I believe, is the unholy

 in that flat.
 Not in her bed, I would guess—